bstefanescu/qutejs/web/doc/docs/advanced/api.md

 This is usefull when writing tests, to make assertions after the DOM changed in response to model change.

-### `Qute.css(cssRules)`

-Inject a `CSS` fragment into a `<style>` element in the page `<head>`.

-If a `<style id='--qute-inline-styles'>` already exists in the page then it will be used to host the injected CSS rules, otherwise a new style element will be created.
-This enable to choose where in the page to position the inlined CSS rules.

-Usefull to define CSS rules directly in component files.

 ### `Qute.registerTemplate(tag, templateFn, isCompiled)`

 Register a template function given its (tag) name.